99 Things To See and Do on Phu Quoc Island in Vietnam

 Often overshadowed by the more colorful hornbill, the white bellied sea eagle is equally impressive and a fairly common resident on Phu Quoc.
 The sea eagle, which is a bird of prey, and can be seen soaring through the sky, especially in the Ganh Dau area, while juveniles, which are darker, can be spotted resting on tree branches during the day.
 Look up at the sky around mid-noon to see these majestic birds of prey gliding in the air in search of prey.

-73. Visit Robinson Island
+73. Visit Fingernail Island

 74. Observe Seahorses In A Tank